 Picture frames protect your wall art.
 Whether your pictures are personalised prints, family photos or magnificent oil paintings worth millions, they all benefit from protection.
 Free standing pictures sometimes get knocked over.
 Even pictures hung on the wall take a knock every now and then - especially if, like us, they're hung on the wall all the way up the stairs.

-A frame provides protection all around the edge of the picture and on the front and back, just like an envelope protects a letter enclosed within it.
+A frame protects the edge of the picture as well as the front and back.
 A frame helps your valuable picture stay valuable (whether that's sentimental value or monetary value).

 Picture frames separate the picture contained within from the room outside.
 A frame acts as a visual barrier so that when you're looking at a picture, you know immediately where the edge is and you aren't distracted by whatever surrounds it.
 The thicker the frame, the stronger the barrier.
 A frame helps you focus and concentrate on the picture.

 One online article described a frame rather neatly as 'a perimeter that defines where the art ends and the rest of the world begins'.
 And in this sense, a frame lets you know what the artist wanted you to see - it's a boundary between what's important (the art) and everything else.

 Picture frames help your pictures become part of the room where they hang.
 It's almost the opposite idea of 'separation' above.
 Pictures have a message of their own but pictures also exist within a larger space - usually a room (if you're thinking big the room might be a whole gallery).

 The frame not only separates the picture from the space it's in, it also joins it to that space, so picture frames are an important part of the interior decor of a room.